-The Institute's cash and short term investments include amounts on deposit with financial institutions that earn interest at market rates.
+The Institute's cash on deposit with financial institutions earn interest at market rates.
 The Institute manages its exposure to the interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis.